 We are not set up to lend tools in terms of having a system, adequate staff, and the insurance to cover that.
 For now, tools must stay at the makerspace (inside, on our balcony, and in our parking lot).
 You can check out tool libraries in your area, including the Phinney Ridge Neighborhood Association (Wallingford), Capitol Hill Tool Library, Ballard Tool Library, and West Seattle Tool Library.

 Can I Store tools at the makerspace?Read more

 We are insured for the specific tools that we have submitted, and created training protocols for.
 We may be able to make an exception, but please check with us before bringing in your own tools.

 If you are willing to share your tools with the community, we will maintain them and assume 100% responsibility for breakage or loss.
 Depending on the tool, its usage, and its normal lifetime, we’ll write an agreement that works for both of us.
 Contact us for more information on community tools, and thanks for sharing!

 Are you guys gonna get a _____ tool?Read more

 We are always taking requests and suggestions.
 Let us know what tools or equipment you’d like to see at the makerspace.

 Can you laser cut or 3D print or CNC mill this thing for me?Read more

 Ask us!
 We accept fabrication requests as time, talent, and resources allow.

 We can do anything together.
 We’re always happy to provide you and your team with guided tool access and one-on-one coaching from seasoned professionals.
-Think of it as Do-It-Yourself + Coaching, or as we like to call it “Rent-a-Pro”.
+We will set you up with someone to help with your project based on availability.